-Effective for the year ending June 30, 2016, the Academy will adopt GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, which is to improve the usefulness of information about pensions included in the general purpose external financial reports of state and local governments for making decisions and assessing accountability.
-The Academy does not expect a material impact on either the General Fund or individual nonshared governmental funds' financial statements as a result of adopting this statement.
+Effective for the year ending June 30, 2017, the Academy will adopt GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, which is to improve the usefulness of information about pensions included in the general purpose external financial reports of state and local governments for making decisions and assessing accountability.
+The provisions of this statement have no material impact on either the General Fund or individual nonshared governmental fundsø financial statements as a result of adopting this statement.